MicrosoftLearning/mslearn-databricks/Instructions/Exercises/03-Delta-lake-in-Azure-Databricks.md

 Data modifications are logged, enabling you to use the *time-travel* capabilities of Delta Lake to view previous versions of the data.

-1. In  anew code cell, use the following code to view the original version of the product data:
+1. In a new code cell, use the following code to view the original version of the product data:

     ```python
    new_df = spark.read.format("delta").option("versionAsOf", 0).load(delta_table_path)